 Assistance with marketing through strong advocacy for independent education

 Fellowship with colleagues at events including the Heads Lunch Bunch.

-In the exploratory stages are opportunities for cooperative purchasing and reduced-rate graduate school courses for faculty at member schools.
+In the exploratory stages are opportunities for reduced-rate graduate school courses for faculty at member schools.